Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv/editing/unwrapping/introduction.rst

 The lines joining the UVs correspond to edges in the mesh.
 Each face in the UV map corresponds to a mesh face.

-Each face of a mesh can have many UV Textures.
+Each face of a mesh can have many UV textures.
-Each UV Texture can have an individual image assigned to it.
+Each UV texture can have an individual image assigned to it.
-When you unwrap a face to a UV Texture in the UV/Image Editor, each face of the mesh is automatically assigned *four UV coordinates:* These coordinates define the way an image or a texture is mapped onto the face.
+When you unwrap a face to a UV texture in the UV/Image Editor, each face of the mesh is automatically assigned *four UV coordinates:* These coordinates define the way an image or a texture is mapped onto the face.
 These are 2D coordinates, which is why they are called UV, to distinguish them from XYZ coordinates.